New Canal Lighthouse Museum and

 $3.00 Children Age 6-12 (Children under 6 years old are free.)

-LPBF's Education Staff offer group presentations by appointment.
+LPBF's Education Staff offer group presentations and lighthouse tours by appointment.
 Please call the Education Department at 504-836-2238 or email firstname.lastname@example.org to schedule a presentation or group activity at this historic site.

 Gray Line Tours also offers a tour Monday - Saturday that includes a guided tour of the New Canal Lighthouse.
 Contact Gray Line